-- 2. For residential development proposals with a capacity of 10 or more (gross) dwellings, the Council will follow a threshold approach and seek 35% affordable housing on-site. - 3.
-For all qualifying schemes, a mix of dwelling sizes and tenures, including family housing, will be sought in accordance with the Bexley SHMA, as set out in Table 3, in order to meet overall need throughout the Plan period. - 4.
-Development proposals that do not meet the affordable housing threshold will be refused unless justified by a full, normally un-redacted viability assessment that is submitted at the same time that a planning application is submitted.
+3. For residential development proposals with a capacity of 10 or more (gross) dwellings, the Council will follow a threshold approach to affordable housing in line with London plan policies H4 and H5.

+POLICY DP1 Providing a supply of housing

+4. Development proposals that do not meet the affordable housing threshold will be refused unless justified by a full, normally unredacted viability assessment that is submitted at the same time that a planning application is submitted.

-Self-build and Custom Housebuilding
+Self-build and custom housebuilding

-5. Developers are encouraged to provide plots, where appropriate, within residential schemes for individuals or groups to build their own homes.
+5. Developers are encouraged to provide plots within residential schemes for individuals or groups to build their own homes.